-Use enhanced Metafile format

-Spike2 supports two metafile formats: Windows Metafile (WMF) and Enhanced Metafile (EMF).
+Use enhanced Metafile Spike2 supports two metafile formats: Windows Metafile (WMF) and Enhanced Metafile (EMF).
 WMF is a relic of 16-bit Windows and has limitations, but is widely supported.
 EMF is the standard for 32-bit programs and has many more features.
-However, some graphics packages do not support this fully (this was written in late 1998, but is still true in 2003).
+However, some graphics packages do not support this fully.